 Since a candidate's six-minute walk distance is a significant factor in lung allocation, the Committee proposes requiring an oxygen titration test in policy ahead of the initial six-minute walk test for candidates at least 12 years old and for candidates approaching 12 years of age.
-This proposed policy change is intended to promote a standardized approach for providing supplemental oxygen during the six-minute walk test, in part by requiring that the final amount of supplemental oxygen from the oxygen titration test must be the amount provided to the candidate at the start of the six-minute walk test.
+This proposed policy change is intended to promote a standardized approach for providing supplemental oxygen during the six-minute walk test.
 The Committee also proposes guidance and data definition changes to complement the proposed policy change, with the overall goal of promoting equity in lung allocation.
-Ultimately, this proposal will better align OPTN policy with the clinical standards regarding the six-minute walk.